sbt/website/src/reference/02-DetailTopics/01-Using-sbt/50-Incremental-Recompilation.md

 The goal of incremental compilation is detect changes to source files or to the classpath and determine a small set of files to be recompiled in such a way that it'll yield the final result identical to the result from a full, batch compilation.
-When reacting to changes the incremental compiler has to goals that are at odds with each other:
+When reacting to changes the incremental compiler has two goals that are at odds with each other:

   * recompile as little source files as possible cover all changes to type checking and produced
   * byte code triggered by changed source files and/or classpath